chigby/spokenrune/content/readings/theogony.markdown

 image_url: http://nullsurface.com/images/theogony-night.png
 duration: "2:22"
 tags: [mythological, classical, translated]
+first_lines: |
+  And Night bore hateful Doom and black Fate
+  And Death, and Sleep and the brood of Dreams,
+  And sleeping with no one, the ebony goddess Night Gave birth to Blame and agonizing Grief,
 ---

 From Hesiod's _Theogony_.
 Circa 700 BCE.
 Translated by Stanley Lombardo, 1993.